 Similarities in the primary exports of Uruguay and Australia present opportunities for the export of Australian agriculture-related technology and services, including animal genetic material.
 One strategy for Australian companies looking to invest and trade in Uruguay is to extend existing interests they may have in Argentina and Brazil.
-Australian companies with existing interests in Argentina and Brazil may find that the close commercial ties that these countries have with Uruguay may facilitate entry into the Uruguayan market.
+Australian companies with existing interests in Argentina and Brazil may find that the close commercial ties that these countries have with Uruguay facilitates entry into the Uruguayan market.

 New opportunities for Australian investment are opening up in the areas of agriculture, mining and infrastructure.
 The public-private partnerships initiative presents additional opportunities for Australian companies to invest in Uruguay through infrastructure projects, such as deep-water ports, roads, rail, river transport, energy (oil, gas and wind farms), irrigation dams, tourism infrastructure, recreational ports and marinas, hospitals and jails.
 Australian company Petrel Energy, in association with US Company Schuepach Energy International, has interests in significant oil and gas discoveries in Uruguay, particularly in the Norte Basin.